adolgert/CompetingClocks.jl/docs/src/guide.md

 # Bag of Clocks

+We can introduce this style of simulation with a description that has no equations.

 We use the term discrete event simulation when code tracks the effects of individual events in time.
 We classify discrete event simulations by the pace of advances in time.
 If time advances in steps of the same size, it is a *discrete-time* simulation.
 If time advances to the next event, whenever that event might happen, it is *continuous-time* simulation.
 This library supports continuous-time simulation of discrete-event simulations.